paradoxflux2/GD-data-transfer/README.md

 # How does it work?

-It uses the ADB pull and push commands to transfer save files (CCGameManager.dat and CCLocalLevels.dat) to the destination.
+GDDT uses the ADB pull and push commands to transferboth save files to the destination.
+The save file folders are specified in the settings and you can change them as needed.

+By default, GDDT also makes backups every time you transfer your save files, so that you can undo that transfer if you misclicked and lost some progress or something.
+The button to revert your last transfer can be found in the settings.

+Only one backup for each save file is kept at a time, and those backups are overwritten with each transfer.
+This essentially means that you can only undo the most recent transfer.